CafIncubator/Midden/README.md

 **See it in action**: https://meta.cafltar.org

 Midden is a data catalog that is easily adaptable to fit within a typical researcher's workflow.
-Midden solves the problem of "who is collecting X data, and where can I access it?" that is the bane of many large academic research projects.
+Midden solves the problem of "who is collecting what data, and where can I access it?" that is the bane of many large academic research projects.

 ## Motivation